-Ewe is also known as Ebwe, Efe, Ehwe, Eibe, Eue, Eve, Gbe, Krepe, Krepi, Popo and Vhe.
-Ewe is closely related Gbe languages such as Fon, Gen, Phla, Phera and Aja.
+Ewe is also known as Éwé, Ebwe, Efe, Ehwe, Eibe, Eue, Eve, Gbe, Krepe, Krepi, Popo and Vhe.
+Dialects include Anglo, Awuna, Hudu and Kotafoa.
+Ewe is closely related Gbe languages, such as Fon, Gen, Phla, Phera and Aja.

 The Ewe people believe that their ancestors came from Ketu, a town in Benin, and migrated to the southeast of Ghana.
 Some of the Ewe also settled in Togo.

-Diedrich Hermann Westermann (1875-1956), German missionary linguist published dictionaries and grammars for Ewe and related languages, and other linguists have worked on various aspects of Ewe.
+Diedrich Hermann Westermann (1875-1956), a German missionary linguist, published dictionaries and grammars for Ewe and related languages.
+Other linguists have worked on various aspects of Ewe since then.

-Wodzi amegbetɔwo katã ablɔɖeviwoe eye wodzena bubu kple gomekpɔkpɔ sɔsɔe.
+Wodzi amegbetɔwo katã ablɔɖeviwoe eye wodzena bubu kple gomekpɔkpɔ ɔsɔe.
 Susu kple dzitsinya le wo dometɔ ɖesiaɖe si eyata wodze be woanɔ anyi le ɖekawɔwɔ blibo me.